 by Lisa Lampanelli Lisa Lampanelli is a professional comedian, writer, and actor who lives primarily in New York City.
 She began to call Kripalu her second home in mid-2014, when a family crisis led her on a quest to bring new meaning into her life.
 Since then, Lisa has attended programs and R&R Retreats at […]

-Kripalu bloggers share a transformational experience in their lives that made them realize they needed to change.
+Kripalu contributors share a transformational experience in their lives that made them realize they needed to change.